SELT (Secure English Language Tests)

 Skills for English B2 (4 component) (Listening: Pass; Reading: Pass; Writing: Pass; Speaking: Pass

 If you are unable to meet the English language requirements for your course, there may be other options available to you.

 Depending on your academic level and the course you intend to study, you may be able to use a non-SELT to demonstrate your language proficiency.
-However, students using non-SELTs to demonstrate their language proficiency will still need to meet UKVIs minimum language requirements.
+However, students using non-SELTs to demonstrate their language proficiency will still need to meet the UKVI minimum language requirements.

-If you intend to study at degree level in the UK (NQF6 or above), you can take a standard IELTS test in order to apply for your Tier 4 student visa.
+If you intend to study at degree level in the UK (NQF6 or above), you can take a standard English test in order to apply for your Student Route visa.
 It doesn't have to be a UKVI approved test.

 We’ll help you every step of the way.
-If you have questions about the new UKVI IELTS guidelines or are still unsure about what it means for you, our dedicated team are ready to help.
+If you have questions about SELT, IELTS for UKVI or other UK English proficiency tests, our dedicated team are ready to help.